Zveaga/ft_printf/README.md

 # Printf
-The goal of this project is to recode a simplified version of the 'printf' function in C.
+The goal of this project is to recode a simplified version of the `printf` function in C.

 ## Key Concepts
 - Variadic functions